-The most important annual event for Idiopathic Hypersomnia is the International Idiopathic Hypersomnia Awareness Week® hosted by Hypersomnolence Australia.
+The most important annual event for Idiopathic Hypersomnia is the Worldwide Idiopathic Hypersomnia Awareness Week® hosted by Hypersomnolence Australia.
 It is held annually in the first full week in September.

-The Idiopathic Hypersomnia Awareness Week® has grown from its first event in 2013 so we decided it deserved its own social media!
-As of 2016 the Idiopathic Hypersomnia Awareness Week now has its own Facebook page, Twitter @IHAWeek and Instagram.
+The Idiopathic Hypersomnia Awareness Week® has grown from its first event in 2013 so in 2016 we decided it deserved its own social media.
+The Idiopathic Hypersomnia Awareness Week now has its own Facebook page, Twitter and Instagram.

 Idiopathic Hypersomnia Awareness Week®’s social media will be the central hub for the Idiopathic Hypersomnia Awareness Week event so make sure to “follow” on Twitter and Instagram and “like” the Facebook page.